brandonsoccer22/iFamily/README.md

 Clone Repository and run "composer install" in the repositories parent directory.

 In the repository, run the command "php artisan serve".
 The web application should be served locally.

+For dev, be sure to download the env file in the Team drive and add it to the parent directory